All Products

 Yes

-The partition that you want to view.
+The information about the partition that you want to view.
 The format is partition_col1=col1_value1, partition_col2=col2_value1....
-For a table that has multi-level partitions, you must specify all partition values.
+For a multi-level partitioned table, you must specify all partition values.

--- Query the partition information of the sale_detail partitioned table.
+-- Query the information of a partition in the sale_detail partitioned table.

 DESC sale_detail PARTITION (sale_date='202603',region='shanghai');